WanHsuanLin/OLSQ2/README.md

 OLSQ2 can solve QLS optimally with respect to depth and number of SWAP gates.
 There is also a transition-based mode (TB) to speed it up with little loss of optimality.

-For more details on the theory and the experiments, please refer to [the paper]().
+For more details on the theory and the experiments, please refer to [the paper](https://ieeexplore.ieee.org/abstract/document/10247760).
+To imrove efficiency, we provide the implementation using z3 c++ interface.
 Below is a brief tutorial on how to use the package.

 ## Setup